danielleedottech/danlee-org/_posts/2022-08-22-deploying-jekyll-on-aws-amplify-with-custom-docker-image.md

 ## Introduction

-[Jekyll](https://jekyllrb.com) is a static site generator built on ruby.
-This website is built on it.
-It's pretty easy to work with.
-AWS provides a service known as [AWS Amplify](https://aws.amazon.com/amplify/) that makes deployment really easy.
-However AWS Amplify support for Jekyll is sadly outdated.
-This post will be how to use Jekyll for AWS Amplify.
+[Jekyll](https://jekyllrb.com) is a static site generator built on ruby, and this wbesite is even built with it!
+It's pretty easy to work with and deployment for it is pretty easy too.
+AWS provides a service known as [AWS Amplify](https://aws.amazon.com/amplify/) that makes deployment really easy..
+However AWS Amplify support for Jekyll is has become sadly outdated.
+This post will describe how to use Jekyll for AWS Amplify.

 ## Steps